Etrigan the Demon: Pre/Post-Crisis

 Etrigan later attempts to use the Trident of Lucifer to take control of Hell.
 A makeshift Shadowpact team successfully takes the Trident from him and flees to the supernatural Oblivion Bar.
 Etrigan follows and battles the team inside the bar.
 He is turned into stone via magical pistols and is used as a hat rack.
 The pistols' magic would return Etrigan to normal at sunrise, which never happens within the bar.

 Etrigan takes part in the war for control of Hell on behalf of Neron, duelling Blue Devil.
 Later, due to the effects of a magical drug Satanus had infested Hell with, he is transformed into a soulless duplicate of Jason Blood.
-Blood has taken steps as to interfere with any possible attempts of Etrigan's to re-merge.
+Blood takes steps as to interfere with any possible attempts of Etrigan's to re-merge.

 Etrigan briefly appears in the prelude to the JLA/JSA crossover during the Brightest Day event.
 Etrigan travels to Germany to find a crashed meteorite that contains an unconscious Jade and is drawn into a confrontation with the Justice League after attacking a squad of German superheroes.
 He mocks the League by claiming they are an inferior team of substitutes, but is ultimately defeated when Donna Troy uses her Lasso of Persuasion to force him back into his Jason Blood form.
 Blood apologizes for the trouble he caused and departs from the scene, but not before warning Batman and his teammates that the meteorite possesses supernatural qualities.
 The meteor is later revealed to be the Starheart, a legendary entity that has the power to possess metahumans with magical or elemental abilities.

 Etrigan is shown aiding the JLA during their mission into Hell, where he helps Hawkman defeat a demonic beast.
 He also was the guide to the Secret Six in their trip to Hell and led Catman to see the fate of his father, all the while amused by the confusion and pain they were suffering as a result of their visit.

 The New 52

-In The New 52, the 2011 reboot of the DC Comics universe, his past and origins are largely changed.
+In The New 52, the 2011 reboot of the DC Comics universe, Etrigan's past and origins are largely changed.
 Before the Dark Ages, Etrigan was a Rhyming Demon who served Lucifer before leading a rebellion against him.
 Jason of Norwich had been sent to Camelot as a scribe to Merlin and was growing frustrated with life, believing he was meant for greater things and suffering from rages.
 A prophecy showed that if Jason did not have some sort of quest to force him to heal himself, his rage would grow and cause him to kill his lover, Madame Xanadu.
 During the fall of Camelot, Merlin bonded Etrigan to Jason in an attempt to provide this quest.

 Now immortal, Jason and Etrigan came to an agreement and shared their existence.
-Madame Xanadu began traveling with Jason, only to find Etrigan had now begun falling for her as well and would slaughter innocents if he thought she and Jason were happy together.
+Madame Xanadu began traveling with Jason, only to find Etrigan had now begun falling for her as well and would kill innocents if he thought she and Jason were happy together.
 To placate the demon, she pretended to be in love with him and cuckolding Jason.